apache/druid/docs/querying/tips-good-queries.md

 - uses approximation
 - selects from a single table
 - groups by low cardinality columns
-- filters on both dimensions and time.
+- filters on both dimensions and time
 - orders by a dimension and a measure.
 - includes a limit